matt-42/silicon/_docs/websocketpp.md

 protocol.
 Websockets allow bidirectional communications between the server and the client, in opposition to HTTP where all communications are initiated by the client.
+Please note that the source code Websocketpp is not provided by silicon.
+You need to install it by yourself before compiling silicon-websocketpp code.

 The websocketpp silicon backend enables the server to remotely call function on the set of client connected clients.
 It implements a very basic